 Investing is rewards, right?

 That's backwards, of course.
-Investing, if you're doing it right, should be all about turning thousands into millions.
+Investing, if you're doing it right, should be all about turning thousands into millions over very long periods of time.
 That can be as easy as buying an index fund, or it can be done more quickly by picking individual stocks that beat the market.

 The key to both of these strategies, however, is patience.
 If you buy an index fund and earn the market's historical 10% annual rate of return, it will take almost 50 years for $10,000 to turn into $1 million.
 If you do better than 10%, you can turn $10,000 into $1 million much faster -- but your time will still be measured in decades.

 That's far too long for the brain.
 Moreover, because our minds have evolved to get more joy out of anticipation of results than satisfaction from actual results, investors are always ready and willing to chase "the next big thing."

 Science explains observation